paulmackinlay/service-base/docs/01-intro.md

 # Introduction

-The [state-machine](https://github.com/paulmackinlay/state-machine) has a Service API which provides a simple, robust, state machine based framework for creating a standalone app or microservice.
-The Service API is shipped with the state-machine library since it is closely coupled to the state-machine implementation, and it is only a lightweight layer built on top of it.
+The [state-machine](https://github.com/paulmackinlay/state-machine) has a Service API which provides a simple and robust, state machine based framework for creating a standalone app or microservice.
+The Service API is shipped with the state-machine library since it is closely coupled to it's implementation, and it is only a lightweight layer on top of it.

 [Documentation for the Service API can be found in the service section](https://github.com/paulmackinlay/state-machine/tree/main/docs).
 Here is a quick recap: